ibm-cloud-docs/watson-assistant/call-extension.md

     - In the **Extension** field, select the extension you want to call.

     - In the **Operation** field, select the operation you want to perform.
+(An _operation_ is a method or function supported by the extension.)

 1. Specify values for each of the required input parameters.
+A _parameter_ is an input value sent to an operation, such as the ID of a customer record you want to retrieve or the location to use for a weather forecast.

-To assign a value to a parameter, click the input field for the value and select from the list of available variables.
+    To assign a value to a parameter, click the input field for the value.
+You can then select from the list of available variables or write an expression to specify the value.

     ![Setting a parameter value](images/extension-set-parameter.png)

     Each parameter has a data type (such as _number_ or _string_).
 The variable you select must be compatible with the data type of the parameter; for more information, see [Compatible response types for parameters](#parameter-response-types).

-    You cannot currently use an expression to specify a parameter value.
-If you need to use an expression, insert a step before you call the extension, and use that step to assign the expression to an action variable.
-You can then use the variable as the parameter value.
-    {: note}

     You must specify values for all required parameters before you can proceed.

-1. If you want to specify a value for any optional parameters, click **Optional parameters** and then repeat this process for each optional parameter you want to use.
+1. If you want to specify a value for any optional parameters, click **Optional parameters**.
+You can then repeat this process for each optional parameter you want to use.

 1. Click **Apply**.
+(If the **Apply** button is not available, check to make sure you have specified values for all required parameters.)

 The **And then** section of the step editor now shows an overview of the call to the extension: